brave/browser-laptop/docs/state.md

     advancedControls: boolean, // If specified, indicates if advanced controls should be shown
     expandAdblock: boolean, // If specified, indicates if the tracking protection and adblock section should be expanded
-    expandHttpse: boolean // If specified, indicates if the httpse section should be expanded },
+    expandHttpse: boolean // If specified, indicates if the httpse section should be expanded
+    expandNoScript: boolean // Whether noscript section should be expanded },
   contextMenuDetail: {
     left: number, // the left position of the context menu